Sahara Desert (ecoregion)

-The Sahara desert, as defined by the World Wide Fund for Nature (WWF), includes the hyper-arid center of the Sahara, between latitudes 18° N and 30° N. It is one of several desert and xeric shrubland ecoregions that cover the northern portion of the African continent.
+The Sahara Desert, as defined by the World Wide Fund for Nature (WWF), includes the hyper-arid center of the Sahara, between latitudes 18° N and 30° N. It is one of several desert and xeric shrubland ecoregions that cover the northern portion of the Africa continent.

 Setting

 The Sahara Desert is the world's largest hot, non-polar desert and is located in North Africa.
 It extends from the Atlantic Ocean in the west to the Red Sea in the east, and from the Mediterranean Sea in the north to the Sahel savanna in the south.
 The vast desert encompasses several ecologically distinct regions.
 The Sahara Desert ecoregion covers an area of 4,619,260 km2 in the hot, hyper-arid centre of the Sahara, surrounded on the north, south, east, and west by desert ecoregions with higher rainfall and more vegetation.

 The North Saharan steppe and woodlands ecoregion lies to the north and west, bordering the Mediterranean climate regions of Africa's Mediterranean and North Atlantic coasts.
 The North Saharan steppe and woodlands receives more regular winter rainfall than the Sahara Desert ecoregion.
 The South Saharan steppe and woodlands ecoregion lies to the south, between the Sahara Desert ecoregion and the Sahel grasslands.
 The South Saharan steppe and woodlands receive most of their annual rainfall during the summer.
 The Red Sea coastal desert lies in the coastal strip between the Sahara Desert ecoregion and the Red Sea.
 The western portion of the region is known as El Djouf, on the border of Mauritania and Mali.

 Some mountain ranges rise up from the desert and receive more rainfall and cooler temperatures.
 These Saharan mountains are home to two distinct ecoregions; the West Saharan montane xeric woodlands in the Ahaggar, Tassili n'Ajjer, Aïr, and other ranges in the western and central Sahara Desert and the Tibesti–Jebel Uweinat montane xeric woodlands in the Tibesti and Jebel Uweinat of the eastern Sahara.